When to Talk to Another Parent About a Teenager’s Risky Behavior?

 For a friend of mine, that dilemma became a reality.
 She was driving around town when a friend’s son sped past her, staring at his screen.
 What to do?
 She didn’t want to get the teenager in trouble.
 But she also hoped another parent would tell her if one of her teenagers was doing something so dangerous.

 For decades, parents have faced this tough situation.
-Whether it’s bullying, drugs and alcohol, or reckless driving, sometimes we learn something about a friend’s teenager that we think the friend should know.
+Bullying, drugs and alcohol, reckless driving.
+Sometimes we learn something about a friend’s teenager that they should know.
 When should we talk to another parent?
 What if our friend doesn’t want to know that her teenager is misbehaving?
-What if my teenager suffers as a result of my tattling?
-What if it ruins my friendship?
+And what if my teenager suffers as a result of my tattling?
+Even worse, what if it ruins my friendship?
 There are many things to consider before talking to another parent, but it’s important to know when telling is the right thing to do.

 Should You Talk to Another Parent?